methylDragon/coding-notes/C++/02 C++ - Functions and File IO.md

 Turns out you **can't return arrays** from functions just like that.
 It's not so simple.

-This is a little pre-mature since we have to go into OOP and/or pointers to do it.. but..
+This is a little premature since we have to go into OOP and/or pointers to do it.. but..
 Here are the several ways to "return an array" from a function.

 **Return a dynamically allocated array pointer**